worakritsoo/svelte-ionic/README.md

 # Known issues

-## IonMenu gives warning
-Need to use other api

 ## ion-back-button does not show
 Ion Back Button does not appear in the app.
 Neither in a REPL.
 Made a custom version.

 ## Altdetails is not taking the route argument
-Needing some debugging
+Needing some debugging - A NAV in the TAB is not working properly

 ## Capacitor Clipboard on iOS does not copy
 Copy of sourcecode on iOS does not seem to work.